-Grants awarded by the OP Group Research Foundation are intended for research and postgraduate studies in the field of economics.
+Grants awarded by the OP Financial Group Research Foundation are intended for research and postgraduate studies in the field of economics.
 Priority is given to research on cooperative banking and the financial sector on a more extensive basis.

-Additionally, the Foundation may grant 100,000 euros in Kyösti Haataja grants for research that is related to the causes and consequences of climate change and biodiversity loss and examines these phenomena from the perspectives of economics, social sciences and law.
+Additionally, the Foundation may grant 100,000 euros in Kyösti Haataja grants for research that is related to the causes and consequences of climate change or biodiversity loss and examines these phenomena from the perspectives of economics, social sciences and law.

 The applicant must hold a master's degree at the least.
+Grants are not awarded for studies leading to a master's degree or lower, or to research or theses related to them.

-Grant applications are submitted and grants are awarded for a year at a time, although successful postdoctoral researchers and postgraduate students may be entitled to multi-year grants.
+Grants are applied for and awarded for one year at a time.
+However, successful postdoctoral researchers and postgraduate students may be entitled to multi-year grants as described below.